 The survey asks basic questions, like when, where and how many times the Otteroo was used (if it was used at all).
 It also asks the ages at which your infant acquired specific motor skills and how confident you are in recalling those ages.

-If you are interested in helping us with this important study, please fill out the fields below.
-We will send you a consent form with more detailed information about the study.
+If you are interested in helping us with this important study, please click on the link below to access the consent form.
+The consent form has more detailed information about the study.
 You can ask us as many questions as you want before deciding whether to participate.
 Once you have decided to participate, we will ask you to sign the consent form electronically (it’s a simple process).
 When we receive the consent form, we will send you a link to the survey, which you can complete on any device that has access to the internet.

 Participation is completely voluntary.
 No names or identities will be used in any published reports of the research and your identifying information will be kept separate from your responses to the survey.